 For more information, see the ‘Sites permissions’ section of Microsoft Graph permissions reference

-A: Yes, you can choose which site collections get the K2 app activated to them.
+A: Yes, between app deployment and app activation, you can choose which site collections get the K2 app activated to them.
 For more information, see K2 for SharePoint App Registration and Activation

 Q: Can I hide the K2 app from certain subsites in a site collection?

-A: Yes, you can prevent K2 from automatically activating to sites in the site collection by unchecking the Enable auto-activation on sites where the app is deployed option on the Manage App Activations page.
+A: No. You can prevent K2 for SharePoint from being activated on new site collection by unchecking the Enable auto-activation on sites where the app is deployed option on the Manage App Activations page.
+If you don't enable this option, you must activate each site collection needing K2 integration from the app catalog.
 For more information see K2 for SharePoint App Registration and Activation

 Q: Why does K2 require tenant administrator permissions to access a site collection?